 0 Comments

+By understanding the different types of recruiters and asking the right questions, you can increase your chances of finding an agency that is the right fit for your needs.
 You've decided on a career move, and made it all the way to a job offer.
 You're excited about the new opportunity, but when you go to resign, your manager begs you to stay, offering a sweetener to encourage you to do so.

 Accepting a counter offer from your current employer after you've already accepted a job offer from another company may seem like the best of both worlds, but in reality, it's a decision that can lead to many negative consequences.
 Here are a few reasons why you should think twice before accepting a counter offer: